-Grading policy: Homework (30%), one midterm exam (30%), and one final exam (40%).
-The exams will be take-home.
+Grading policy: The course grade will be based on a midterm exam (50%), and a final exam (50%).
+These exams will be take-home exams.
+Homework problems will be regularly assigned of which selected problems will be graded.
+All problems can be discussed during office hours.
 Good mathematical exposition is expected on all written assignments.
 You may work together on the homework, but you are required to hand in your own work.
 You must work alone on exams.